mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

 #### Properties

-DataMapper models differ a bit from ActiveRecord models as previously stated.
+So DataMapper models differ a bit from ActiveRecord models as previously stated.
 Defining the database columns is achieved with the `property` method.

 app/models/post.rb

     property :title,  String, :lazy => false

 This is the `title` property of the post model.
 As we can see, the parameters are the name of the table column followed by the type and finally the options.